Universal-Connect-Project/ucw-example/README.md

 ```
 cp ./.env.example ./.env
 ```
+Next, set up the values in the `.env` file:
+1. Acquire credentials for one of the supported aggregators (currently MX or Sophtron).
+To sign up with MX, go [here](https://dashboard.mx.com/sign_up).
+2. Fill in the relevant credentials in `./.env` file by following config options in [example/application/config.js](../example/application/config.js) (e.g., if you want to see `mx bank` working in the widget, `MxClientId` and `MxApiSecret` must be provided).
+3. Fill in the `UcpClientId`, `UcpClientSecret` and `UcpEncryptionKey` in the `./.env` file with the values provided by login page (the same values are used while setting up the App/Wrapper Server [ucw-app](https://github.com/Universal-Connect-Project/ucw-app)).

 ### To run this project:
 You can use docker, or run the code from the command-line directly.